Wingysam/Christmas-Community/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C1C2347HB)

 # Contributors
-As of writing, there are no code contributors.
+As of writing, there are no code contributors to the main project.
 However, there are issue contributors and I appreciate these!
 Ideas on which features to add and bug reports are very helpful.
 Thank you!

+# Adding Sites
+Christmas Community gets data about products automatically with [Wingysam/get-product-data](https://github.com/Wingysam/get-product-data).
+Please submit pull requests for new sites or fixes for changes to existing sites!
 ## Language Contributors
 * English: [dotromain](https://github.com/dotromain), [o-pteron](https://github.com/o-pteron)
 * Czech: [drSchaps](https://github.com/drSchaps)